clintzold/Chess/README.md

 Without OOP, it seems that the process of modifying and adding functionality to the program would have been absolutely excruciating.

-After building tic-tac-toe, connect-four and working through some of the logic of knights-travails, the logic of moving the chess pieces and checking for a CHECK scenario or a win was relatively simple if time-consuming.
+After building 'tic-tac-toe', 'connect-four' and working through some of the logic of 'knights-travails', the logic of moving the chess pieces and checking for a CHECK scenario or a win was relatively simple if time-consuming.

-Distributing pieces to players and squares to the board was also very basic, the only challenge being when I decided to change the way I had classes and their objects stored(I let the Player class objects live as instance vari- ables within the Board class to make calling certain functions a little bit simpler).
+Distributing pieces to players and squares to the board was also very basic, the only challenge being when I decided to change the way I had classes and their objects stored(I let the Player class objects live as instance variables within the Board class to make calling certain functions a little bit simpler).

 Another change I made was adding another instance variable to the Board class that would store pointers to Square objects in a hash of 'x, y' coordinates.
-This allowed me to check the board and update available moves much more easily as I could simply scan each piece's potential move radius by adding predetermined values to its current coordinates(impossible with Letter and Integer identifiers).
+This allowed me to check the board and update available moves much more easily as I could simply scan each piece's potential move radius by adding predetermined values to its current coordinates(impossible with String and Integer identifiers).
 I kept an alternate hash for squares, where they were identified by their classic chess positions(C4, A5, D8, etc...) for a more intuitive user experience but calculated movement 'under the hood' using the 'x, y' hash of squares.